Zer0CoolX/guacamole-install-rhel-7/.github/ISSUE_TEMPLATE/bug_report.md

 **Confirmation of Process**
 1. You have read the [How to report issues](https://github.com/Zer0CoolX/guacamole-install-rhel/wiki/How-to-Report-Issues-(Bugs,-Feature-Request-and-Help)) wiki page?
 Y/N
-2. You have read the wiki and followed its guidelines?
+2. You have read the wiki and followed its guidelines including requirements, troubleshooting, etc.?
 Y/N

-3. You have checked the wiki and existing issues for the same problem?
-Y/N
-4. You are sure this issue is not specific to you personally and would affect others under similar circumstances?
-Y/N
+**Details**
+OS/Version: RHEL 7.6
+Guacamole Source: Stable/Git?
+Any other options selected from the script prompts:

 **Describe the bug**
 A clear and concise description of what the bug is.